csc-training/intro-to-dl/day2/README.md

         nano tf2-test.py  # or substitute with your favorite text editor sbatch run.sh tf2-test.py  # when using a training account

-   There is a separate slurm script for PyTorch, e.g.:

-        sbatch run-pytorch.sh pytorch_dvc_cnn_simple.py

    You can also specify additional command line arguments, e.g.